 Action Girl: Karen Ross kicks serious ass in the movie.
 In the novel she's an Ice Queen who becomes overly focused on her goal and inadvertently sets off the volcano.

-Great White Hunter: Somewhat straight in the novel, although really Munro is more of a Hired Mercenary type, and also half-Indian.
+Great White Hunter: Somewhat straight in the novel, although really Munro Kelly is more of a Hired Mercenary type, and also half-Indian.
 The trope proper is spoofed in the film.

 Munro: I'm your Great White Hunter for this trip, though I happen to be black.

 Hollywood Skydiving: The parachute sequence.
 At least three team members - Peter, Richard, and Herkemer - have never parachuted before and receive no instructions before jumping.
 Munro is jumping with Amy strapped to him.
 And the plane is taking antiaircraft fire.
 Naturally, no one is injured on landing except for Munro, who got some minor scratches when Amy woke up mid-jump.

 I Kiss Your Hand: When Dr Karen Ross holds out her hand for a handshake Captain Wanta raises it to his lips, only for her to yank back her hand.

 I'm a Doctor, Not a Placeholder: Dr. Ross is trying to buy a place on Dr. Elliot's expedition and tells him to name his price.
 He retorts, "I'm not a pound of sugar, I'm a primatologist!"

 Irony: Dr. Karen Ross pretends she used to work for the CIA but quit.
 Her "reason" being they're loveless bastards.
 However, her boss Travis turns out to be a "loveless bastard" because he cares more about the diamonds than the expedition teams, the first of which included his own son.